22 Las Vegas Hotels Without Resort Fees (2023 List of Resorts)

 3. Courtyard by Marriott Convention Center

-This hotel is a modern, upscale property that is located just a few minutes walk from the Las Vegas Convention Center.
-It’s also near the Monorail Station.
+This hotel is also near one of the monorail stations.
 There is no casino on the property, but you’re so close to other major casinos that it doesn’t really matter.

 4. Wyndham Grand Desert

-This beautiful property is located just a mile from The Strip and Harry Reid International Airport (formerly McCarran Airport).
+In addition, this beautiful property is located just a mile from The Strip and Harry Reid International Airport (formerly McCarran Airport).
 It offers wonderful views of the mountains and the Las Vegas Skyline.
-They also offer a free shuttle to The Strip.
-Non-gaming resort.
+Keep in mind that this is a non-gaming resort.

 Check Wyndham Grand Desert room rates (TripAdvisor)

-3 Hotels on The Las Vegas Strip Without Resort Fees (Center Strip)
+3 Las Vegas Strip Hotels Without Resort Fees

-While almost every hotel on the famous Strip charges a resort fee, there are three hotels on Las Vegas Blvd. that don’t.
-In addition, each of these properties would be considered a budget-friendly option.
+While almost every hotel on the famous Strip itself charges a resort fee, there are three hotels that don’t.
+In addition, each of these properties is considered a budget-friendly option.
 These are:

-The Jockey Club may be the best choice of the three as it’s located inside The Cosmopolitan hotel next to Bellagio.
+The Jockey Club may be the best choice as it’s located inside The Cosmopolitan next to Bellagio.
 The Jockey Club is made up of privately owned suites within the Cosmo, giving you an excellent location without having to pay a resort fee.

-None of these properties are considered to be high-end resort properties, but if you’re looking for cheap hotels without a resort fee on the Las Vegas Strip, these are the three best options.
+None of these properties are considered high-end resorts, but these are the three best options if you’re looking for relatively cheap hotels without a resort fee on the Las Vegas Strip.

-The Downside of Hotels in Vegas Without Resort Fees
+The Downside of Hotels in Las Vegas Without Resort Fees

 While there are certainly some upsides to not having to pay a resort fee, there are a few downsides to staying at a property that doesn’t have one.
 Here are a few notable cons to properties without resort fees.

-Most hotels without these fees are not on the Las Vegas Strip.
+Most hotels without these fees are not found on the Strip.
 The main downside to hotels or resorts that don’t charge an amenity fee is that they are generally not located right on Las Vegas Boulevard (The Strip).

-The good news is that many of them are very close.
-Some are just a block or two from The Strip and are an easy walk or uber ride away.
+The good news is that many of them are very close by.
+Some are just a block or two from The Strip and an easy walk or Uber ride away.
 You can save a lot of money for a minor inconvenience and still stay at a nice hotel.

-If, however, you enjoy the energy and excitement of staying at a Vegas gaming resort, then this could be a deal-breaker.
+If you enjoy the energy and excitement of staying at a Vegas gaming resort, this could be a deal-breaker.

-No resort fee properties are less luxurious than those which charge an amenity fee.
-Finally, if you’re looking for high-end luxury, you’re probably better off at a hotel property that charges a resort fee.
+No resort fee properties can be less luxurious than those with an amenity fee.
+Finally, if you’re looking for high-end luxury, you’re probably better off at a hotel with a resort fee.
 It’s not that paying a resort fee guarantees you luxury, it’s just that luxurious properties can get away with charging a resort fee, so they typically do.

-More to Know About Resort Fees (Hotels Las Vegas)
+More to Know About Resort Fees (Hotels in Vegas)

 Resort fees have become a way of life in Las Vegas.
 A few years back, most hotel properties in Vegas started charging amenity fees on top of their regular room rates.
 These fees can really add up to a lot of money.